pierm21/sthocastic-optimization-lib/include/SASPSO/README.md

 - The first to ensure that the fesible particles count has been performed entirely before accessing the reduced varible.
 - The second after the computation of the feasibility threshold in order to give the same updated value to all particles.

 The reduction for the global best particle has been done using a critical section instead of a custom tree reduction since it has an easier implementation, the number of threads is usually limited, and the probability that all the threads arrives at the same instant is quite low due to the previous work sharing construct that has not a barrier at exit.
+Moreover, using the OMP reduction

 ## Required parameters
 This algorithm requires only the basic parameters described by the common interface.
 Furter performance improvements can be achieved by tuning several optional parameters.
 In order to choose these parameters the user should follow the indications in [this](http://dx.doi.org/10.1155/2016/8627083) paper.
+Must be noted that the optional parameters are the start and end value for each of the SPSO's parameters, i.e. inertia, cognitive, and social.

 ## Performed tests
 The implementation of the SASPSO 2011 is provided with some tests in order to analyse its correctness and performance.
-The test source file for this algorithm is `test/saspso.cpp`.
+Tests are the same general ones used by all the solvers, with except to the `static-adaptive` one since this algorithm provides better convergence using the parameter adaptivity.
 In this section the provided tests are described and the results are shown.

 ### Optimization of a problem - `optimize`